crsl4/phylogenetics-class/syllabus.md

 The classes will be a combination of lectures and participative in-class exercises and discussions.
 Each student is expected to find a dataset that they would like to analyze and homework will involve students applying the material covered in lecture on their respective datasets.
 There will not be any graded homeworks.

-By the end of the semester, we will change the format of the class into active literature discussions where we will do a jigsaw activity: the class will be divided in groups and each group will read a paper ahead of class.
-During class, we will begin with 15 minutes in breakout rooms where each group will prepare a 10-minute presentation of their paper to present to the whole class.

 Out-of-class communication will be done via Slack where students will be able to ask and answer questions regarding the lectures and exercises.

 ## Class assessments and key dates
 - Formal assessments (20 points).
 Each assessment/quiz is worth 2 points for turning it in on time and 1 points if turned in late (one week after deadline).
 Maximum possible points from these assessments is 28, but only 20 count towards grade (that is, 4 full quizzes can be missed without penalty).
-    - 1/28 HAL 2.1 quiz
+    - HAL 2.1 quiz
-    - 2/2 Shell basics quiz
+    - Shell basics quiz
-    - 2/9 Reproducibility HW Part 1
+    - Reproducibility HW Part 1
-    - 2/9 Reproducibility HW Part 2
+    - Reproducibility HW Part 2
-    - 2/9 Sequencing quiz
+    - Sequencing quiz
-    - 2/23 Alignment HW
+    - Alignment HW
-    - 3/4 HAL 1.1 quiz
+    - HAL 1.1 quiz
-    - 3/9: Orthology method
+    - Orthology method
-    - 3/11 HAL 1.2 quiz
+    - HAL 1.2 quiz
-    - 3/25 HAL 1.4 quiz
+    - HAL 1.4 quiz
-    - 3/30 Nascimento2017 quiz
+    - Nascimento2017 quiz
-    - 4/8 HAL 3.1 quiz
+    - HAL 3.1 quiz
-    - 4/8 HAL 3.3 quiz
+    - HAL 3.3 quiz
-    - 4/15 SNaQ quiz
+    - SNaQ quiz
 - GitHub commits (10 points).
 It is expected that students will work on their final project throughout the semester.
-Specific github commits are expected at certain dates (see below).
+Specific github commits are expected at certain dates (see canvas).
 Each commit is worth 2 points (1 if late within one week of deadline).
 Maximum possible points from these assessments is 14, but only 10 count towards grade (that is, 2 commits can be missed without penalty).
-    - 2/9: Create github repo for final project (from lecture 2/4)
+    - Create github repo for final project
-    - 2/18: Sequencing HW Data and QC (from lecture 2/9)
+    - Sequencing HW Data and QC
-    - 3/2: Alignment method (from lecture 2/16)
+    - Alignment method
-    - 3/23: Distance and parsimony methods (from lecture 3/2)
+    - Distance and parsimony methods
-    - 4/8: Maximum Likelihood method (from lecture 3/23)
+    - Maximum Likelihood method
-    - 4/15: Bayesian method (from lecture 4/1)
+    - Bayesian method
-    - 4/27: Coalescent method (from lecture 4/13)
+    - Coalescent method
-- Final research report (50 points, due May 9)
+- Final research report (50 points)
-- Reproducible script (10 points, due May 9)
+- Reproducible script (10 points)
-- Final presentation (10 points, 05/11 or 05/13).
+- Final presentation (10 points).
 The presentation is not graded.
 All students get 10 points for presenting their work on the assigned day.
 There are no exceptions on the day and students unable to attend class on those days can record their presentation and turn it in ahead of time.

-Late submissions in research report and reproducible script lose 20% of available point per week late.
-That is, final research report is worth 50 points if turned in on time, but only 40 points if turned in one week late (deadline 5/16 12pm CT).
+Research report and reproducible script can be submitted up to one week late to the original deadline, bit they lose 20% of available points.
+That is, final research report is worth 50 points if turned in on time, but only 40 points if turned in one week late.

 ### Final project content